Renewable energy in Costa Rica: Controversy with El Diquís Hydroelectric Project

-The El Diquís Hydroelectric Project has been one of the most important projects for the Instituto Costarricense de Electricidad, it will be the biggest hydropower dam of the Central American region and it is designed to provide stability and reliability to the Costa Rican electricity generation grid.
+The El Diquís Hydroelectric Project has been one of the most important projects for the Instituto Costarricense de Electricidad.
+It will be the biggest hydropower dam in the Central American region and it is designed to provide stability and reliability to the Costa Rican electricity generation grid.
 Diquís will produce 655 MW, for a total of 3050 MW.
-Its reservoir will extent to an area of approximately 7.407 ha (900 ha of it in indigenous protected lands) and its tunnel of 9 m diameter will have more than 11 km length.
-The project will require to move seven communities from the area, that is more than a thousand families.
-The project total expected cost is around US$2 billion.
+Its reservoir will extend over an area of approximately 7.407 ha (900 ha of it in indigenous protected lands) and its tunnel of 9 m diameter will be more than 11 km long.
+The project will require seven communities to move from the area - that's more than a thousand families.
+The project's total expected cost is around US$2 billion.

 The size of the project and its impact on the local population have raised concerns throughout the years.
-Among the actions deployed by the activists against the project are lawsuits for environmental damages, protests and communications breaks with the government and Grupo ICE's authorities.
-The Diquís's reservoir is projected to flood 10% of the China Kichá territory (104 ha) and 8% of Térraba land (726 ha).
+Among the actions deployed by the activists against the project are lawsuits for environmental damages, protests and communication breaks with the government and Grupo ICE.
+The Diquís reservoir is projected to flood 10% of the China Kichá territory (104 ha) and 8% of Térraba land (726 ha).